 Since very few foods contain Vitamin D most people use supplements to correct deficiencies.
 If you do choose to take a supplement there is conflicting information on when to take it for sleep.
 To be safe I would recommend taking it with food in the afternoon or in the morning.

 Vitamin E is a powerful antioxidant that is often associated with sleep.
 There is little research that I could find on taking vitamin E helps with sleep.
 However, I did find some research that vitamin E can reduce the memory impairment effects caused by lack of sleep.
 So I guess if you’re not sleeping taking some vitamin E might be helpful for memory.

 I did find research that indicates that taking a very high dosage of vitamin E can increase your risk of stroke or heart attack.
 The study was done on people who were already high risk but for its limited benefit, I would strongly recommend staying away from vitamin E for sleep.

-- BENEFITS INCLUDE essential NIGHTLY Vitamins, Minerals, Antioxidants, Trace Minerals, Magnesium, Boron, & VEGAN D3 your body needs during sleep.
-When taken together, Magnesium & Boron assist in calming and relaxing the body to ensure a better/deeper sleep.
-Vitamin C & Vitamin D3 supports all the trace minerals to be absorbed more efficiently in the body.
-Vitamin D3, a fat soluble vitamin, assists in the absorption of Calcium.
-Calcium helps rebuild & maintain healthy bone & nerve tissues.
+- Sleep Better & Healther: Benefits include essential nightly Vitamins, Minerals, Antioxidants, Trace Minerals, Magnesium, Boron & Vegan D3 that your body needs during sleep.
+When taken together, Magnesium & Boron assist in calming & relaxing the body to ensure a deeper sleep.
+Vitamins C & D3 support the trace minerals to be absorbed more efficiently in the body.
+Vitamin D3, a fat-soluble vitamin, assists in the absorption of Calcium which helps rebuild & maintain healthy bone & nerve tissues.